mxlllmr/Delfi-PQ_integration_testing/README.md

 <img src="images/setup_LED.jpg" width="500">

-so i was thinking of having something that says each 5/10 seconds: The LED is ON (like, if serial reads 1, print this)
+so I was thinking of having something that says every 5/10 seconds: The LED is ON (like, if serial reads 1, print this)

-if the user sets it to off and it's on, it says: Error, output is not what was chosen.
+if the user sets it to off and it's on, it says: Error, the output is not what was chosen.
 Log file saved; then it saves a file with the time, with what was chosen and what it read

-tell user what to do
+tell the user what to do
-exit programm press control C
+exit program press control C
 use there commands: led on of

 get user input